soniasalomoni/Rabi_oscillations_JCM/README.md

 > ➡️ **`test_System.py`**
 >
 > This test file checks if `System` istances are correctly initialized when valid parameters are passed to the constructor, and viceversa, if errors are correctly raised when invalid parameters are provided.
+Moreover, it is tested the physical meaning of the atomic state time evolution determined by the model implemented in the class.

 ---